Wiedemann-Franz law in a non-Fermi liquid and Majorana central charge: Thermoelectric transport in a two-channel Kondo system

 By contrast, the heat conductance calculation is far more involved.
 In this case, one must compute three-loop Feynman diagrams of the type shown in Fig.~\ref{fig:diagrams}(b).
-After tedious calculations,\cite{note1} we find the following form for the low-temperature heat conductance,
+After a lengthy calculation~\cite{SM}, we find the following form for the leading order low-temperature heat conductance,

 and the off-diagonal components $\chi_{cQ}=\chi_{Qc}$ vanish.
 These are exact results at the critical point of the C2CK system.
 Eq.~\eqref{eq:main} is our central result, the physical consequences of which are explored in detail in the following.